lmyint/lesliemyint.org/content/writing/teaching and learning.md

 Facilitating good group work experiences in project settings is a challenge.
 [This newsletter](https://www.chronicle.com/newsletter/teaching/2025-01-23) referenced a useful resource that provides an activity for teams of students to do as they begin group work to provide vocabulary for the challenges of working in a group (e.g., domination, ghosting, freeloading, and groupthink) and ideas on how to address these challenges.
 An instructor guide to that resource is also presented.

+# Teaching and AI

+From Erik Hoel's May 2025 [post](https://www.theintrinsicperspective.com/p/the-joy-of-blackouts-ai-ruins-college):

+> In other words, grading needs to transition to “showing your work,” and that includes essay writing.
+Real serious pedagogy must become _entirely about the process._ Tracking the impact of education by grading outputs is no longer a thing, ever again.
+It was a good 3,000 year run.
+We had fun.
+It’s over.
+Stop grading essays, and start grading the creation of the essay.
+Same goes for everything else...

+The idea of focusing only on process is compelling.
+Because the idea of focusing on process is important for mindfully moving through the journey of life---something I have come to appreciate more as my daughter grows older and I think about the trajectory of my parenting and as I continue making progress on meaningful work during my sabbatical.

+And yet, the cynic in me is wary.
+Students can and would use AI to work on the process of a project if they don't find it meaningful, interesting, useful, or relevant.
+For example, asking students to brainstorm ideas for a topic is absolutely something AI could do easily. **Designing the right activities to engage with the process is essential.** The activities need to be engaging, ones that they would be curious to try out.
 # Books

 - [[books/the courage to teach|The Courage to Teach]]